What is a Scaffolding Contractor?

 If you don’t have the 4 years required journeyman level experience to obtain the C-61/D-62 license for air and water balancing, not to worry.
 Your journey begins here.

-Energy efficiency is a billion dollar industry with unlimited income opportunity.
+Energy efficiency is a billion-dollar industry with unlimited income opportunities.

 An apprenticeship program may be a great career path for you!
 Learn more about getting into the industry here: Apprentice vs Journeyman!